Comment on page

 [Description of your solution, its benefit to end users, and link to project.
 Example: "Maintainer of Mattermost-Zoom plugin which offers voice, video and screensharing for Mattermost end users through Zoom integration, either through a self-hosted private cloud deployment or a vendor-hosted SaaS service from Zoom.
 See the project at https://github.com/mattermost/mattermost-plugin-zoom."]

-Other contributor types beyond Solution Contributors are welcome to use and modify this LinkedIn template to document their contributions as well.
+Other contributor types beyond solution contributors are also welcome to use and modify this LinkedIn template to document their contributions.

 Community Coordinator: Jason Blais

-Bonus: When QA Contributor finds and reports a bug on a release candidate build of Mattermost prior to the final release of the system, the can be awarded a Mattermost Bug Hunter Award for their contribution.
+Bonus: When a QA contributor finds and reports a bug on a release candidate build of Mattermost prior to the final release of the system, they can be awarded a Mattermost Bug Hunter Award for their contribution.

 Community Coordinator: TBD